anthonycaccese/nso-menu-interpreted-es-de/README.md

 ## **License**
 Creative Commons CC-BY-NC-SA - https://creativecommons.org/licenses/by-nc-sa/2.0/
 You are free to share and adapt this theme as long as you provide attribution back to me (and the above Acknowledgments) as well share any updates you make under the same licence terms.
+This theme (and all of its contained assets) are not to be used for commercial purposes.